perevalovds/ofxPytorch/README.md

 * Addon works with CPU only (not using CUDA), 64 bit mode.

-* Addon uses LibTorch 1.3.1 (downloaded from https://pytorch.org/get-started/locally/)
+* Addon uses LibTorch 1.3.1 (downloaded from https://pytorch.org/get-started/locally/).

+* Addon is added to your oF project by a regular way using Project Generator.

 ## Requirements